Learn more about NASCSA's purpose, mission and goals.

 (2) The President shall preside at all meetings of the Association and shall carry out the instructions of the Executive Committee with regard to the affairs of the Association.
 The President shall sign all certificates and other instruments for the Association, except that he/she may delegate the signing of financial instruments to the Secretary-Treasurer and/or Executive Director.

-(3) The Vice-President shall perform such duties as may be assigned to him or her by the President or Executive Committee and shall serve as chair of the Resolutions/Bylaws Committee.
-The Vice-President shall, in case of resignation, death, disability, or the absence of the President, perform and be vested with all of the President’s duties and authority.
+(3) The Vice-President shall perform such duties as may be assigned to him or her by the President or Executive Committee and shall serve as chair of the Resolutions and Bylaws Committee.
+The Vice-President shall, in case of resignation, death, disability, or the absence of the President, perform and be vested with all of the President's duties and authority.

 (4) The Secretary-Treasurer shall keep account of all monies of the Association received or disbursed and shall keep a deposit thereof in such bank or depository as approved by the Executive Committee.
 The Secretary-Treasurer shall have the responsibility for keeping the minutes of all meetings and for maintaining other records deemed necessary by the Executive Committee.
 The Secretary-Treasurer may delegate duties and responsibilities to the Executive Director, as approved by the Executive Committee.
 The Secretary-Treasurer shall, in case of resignation, death, disability, or the absence of the Vice President, perform and be vested with all of the Vice President's duties and authority.